Former Associate Research Fellow, Center for Migration and Citizenship

 - Reception and integration of refugees and migrants in France

-Sophie Bilong is an associate research fellow at the Ifri’s Center for Migration and Citizenship since January 2022.
-She is also a consultant for the Observatory on Immigration and Asylum since 2019.
+Sophie Bilong was an associate research fellow at Ifri’s Center for Migration and Citizenship from January 2022 to February 2023 where she was a consultant for the Observatory on Immigration and Asylum since 2019.
 She graduated in economics at the University Paris I Panthéon Sorbonne.
-She worked for 13 years for organizations supporting the rights of migrants, refugees and people in poverty.
-She is currently coordinating the Academy for Refugee Participation for the Interministerial Delegation for Reception and Integration of Refugees and she is delivering consultancies and trainings for refugee and migrant assisting NGOs.
+For over ten years, she has worked for organizations supporting the rights of migrants, refugees and people in poverty.
+She is currently coordinating the Academy for Refugee Participation for the Interministerial Delegation for Reception and Integration of Refugees and delivering consultancies and trainings for refugee and migrant assisting NGOs.

-Her fields of research are participation of disavantaged people, particularly migrants and refugees, and integration of refugees.
+Her research interests include participation of disavantaged people, particularly migrants and refugees, and integration of refugees.

 The Employment of Refugees – From Career Pathways to Company Recruitment Policies Études de l'Ifri, février 2022